 Reinsurance Recoverables.
 The Company cedes insurance to other companies in order to limit potential losses and diversify its exposure.
 Such agreements do not relieve the Company of its primary obligation to the policyholder in the event the reinsurer is unable to meet the obligations it has assumed.
 The Company monitors the financial condition of reinsurers on an ongoing basis and reviews its reinsurance agreements regularly in an attempt to minimize its exposure to significant losses from reinsurer insolvencies.
 Reinsurance recoverables include amounts billed to reinsurers on losses paid.
 Estimates of amounts expected to be recovered from reinsurers that have not yet been paid on losses are estimated in a manner consistent with the claim liability associated with the underlying policy.
-Such reinsurance recoverables and reserved deductions partially offset claim costs in the Company's statutory statements of operations and are included as an offset to losses and loss expense reserves in the accompanying statutory statements of admitted assets, liabilities and surplus.
-There were no contracts using deposit accounting as of December 31, 2019 and 2018.
+Such reinsurance recoverables and reserve deductions partially offset claim costs in the Company's statutory statements of operations and are included as an offset to losses and loss expense reserves in the accompanying statutory statements of admitted assets, liabilities and surplus.
+There were no contracts using deposit accounting as of December 31, 2020 and 2019.

 Statutory accounting principles require recognition of a minimum liability for certain unsecured or overdue reinsurance recoverables.
-As of December 31, 2019 and 2018, the Company had no provision related to conditional reinsurance recoverables.
+As of December 31, 2020 and 2019, the Company had conditional reserves of \$317,000 and \$313,000, respectively.